+(a) whether:

-- (a) whether: - FC seats should be abolished altogether (e.g. "one-persontwo-votes" i.e. half of the seats returned by a "single seat single vote" system on a district basis, and the other half by a proportional representation system, under which the whole of Hong Kong would form a single constituency); or - FC seats should be retained in some form (e.g. "one-person-two-votes" i.e. one vote to return directly elected GC Members, and the other to return FC Members; or "one-person-multiple-votes" i.e. one vote to return directly elected GC Members, and multiple votes to return FC Members); and (b) whether transitional arrangements should be put in place in the process of attaining the ultimate aim of universal suffrage.
-The Committee will continue to further discuss specific issues relating to possible models for selecting the Chief Executive and for forming LegCo by universal suffrage at the Further Development of Political Appointment System 25.9.2006 meeting on 25 January 2007.
-The Secretariat organised a workshop on 25.9.2006 for Members to express their views on the Consultation Document on "Further Development of the Political Appointment System" released by the Government on 26 July 2006.
+- FC seats should be abolished altogether (e.g. to adopt "one-person-two-votes" i.e. half of the seats returned by GC on the basis of a "single-seat-single-vote" system and the other half returned by a proportional representation system, under which the whole of Hong Kong would form a single constituency); or - FC seats should be retained in some form (e.g. to adopt "one-person-two-votes" i.e. one vote to return directly elected GC Members, and the other to return FC Members; or "one-person-multiple-votes" i.e. one vote to return directly elected GC Members, and multiple votes to return FC Members); and

+(b) whether transitional arrangements should be put in place in the process of attaining the ultimate aim of universal suffrage.
+The Committee will further discuss specific issues relating to possible models for selecting the Chief Executive and for forming Legislative Council by universal suffrage at the meeting on 12.4.2007.
+Further Development of Political Appointment System 25.9.2006 The Secretariat organised a workshop on 25.9.2006 for members to express their views on the Consultation Document on "Further Development of the Political Appointment System" released by the Government on 26.7.2006.
 The Secretariat also invited Mr Lau Chun-to, Dr Sung Lap-kung and a representative of SynergyNet to participate in the workshop.
 Members were generally in support of extending the system of political appointment.
-Issues discussed include the mechanism for selecting candidates for the proposed positions, and the working relationship and division of responsibilities between

-political appoint ees and civil

-servants.
-The Secretariat had
+Issues discussed include the mechanism for selecting candidates for the proposed positions, and the working relationship and division of responsibilities between political appointees and civil servants.
+The Secretariat had consolidated members' comments for record.

-consolidate ed memb ers' commer nts for

-record.